qdrant/landing_page/qdrant-landing/content/articles/cross-encoder-integration-gsoc.md

         ), f"Model: {model_name}, Scores: {scores}, Expected: {canonical_scores}"
 ```

-This rigorous testing process helped ensure that the ONNX models behaved as expected, comparable to models implemented using PyTorch.
+The `CANONICAL_SCORE_VALUES` were retrieved directly from the result of applying the original PyTorch models to the same input

 ## Outcomes and Future Improvements